-A recent report from Futuresource Consulting announced that the future of VR is bright, with massive investment in the upcoming years.
+A report from Futuresource Consulting announced that the future of VR is bright, with massive investment in the upcoming years.
 Investments in the shipbuilding industry are not to be outdone, with a predicted $30 billion investment in its digital transformation in the next 30 years.
 Of course, Virtual Reality is already playing a great part in the digitization of the shipbuilding industry, transforming radically engineering heavy processes into way lighter, friendlier and more profitable ones.
 Let’s take a look at the ROI of VR and see how VR is changing the game in the processes of the shipbuilding industry.

 More efficient design processes

 Until the implementation of VR, the development process used to include physical prototypes of the different parts of their boats.
 If the design of a specific space was to be modified, it could take days or even weeks to alter the foam prototype before validation.
-With TechViz, modifications made within Dassault Systems’ Catia CAD software can be visualized without delay in a VR headset.
+With TechViz, modifications made within Catia CAD software can be visualized without delay in a VR headset.
 Not only has this saved a lot of time in the development process and avoided costly reworks, it has also helped the company optimize the layout through an iterative process.

 Since introducing VR to its processes, the company has been able to diversify its use cases: by having a full virtual prototype available at an early stage, they have been able to involve Sales and Marketing teams earlier on.
 Using Fly&Viz, TechViz transportable AR / VR immersive room, engineers can step up their game by taking this VR suitcase to offices worldwide.
-This method is much appreciated by all downstream teams and make it even possible to share attractive design proposals to customers in need of bespoke adaptations, using TechViz in conjunction with Rhino 5 or VRED.
+This method is much appreciated by all downstream teams and makes it even possible to share attractive design proposals to customers in need of bespoke adaptations, using TechViz in conjunction with Rhino 5 or VRED.

 “At MDL, we make high-performing naval ships while ensuring safety and ergonomics with highest level of space utilization” claimed Mr. Parag M Deshpande, Chief Manager Design IT at MDL.

-In order to check and validate maintenance operations, technical teams use virtual reality so that they can simulate how the operation is done and validate that it is performed correctly.
+In order to check and validate maintenance operations, technical teams use virtual reality in shipbuilding so that they can simulate how the operation is done and validate that it is performed correctly.
 Using full body tracking, TechViz displays a 3D avatar of the user’s body in the virtual space helping users to conduct ergonomics reviews in real-time, reachability study, maintenance operations and check collisions between the virtual human & the 3D virtual model of the ships.
 Engineers can check the ergonomic posture of a technician when he performs maintenance operations, test in real-time the impact of making changes, see collisions between manikin and the 3D object to understand the space availability and conduct reachability tests in different postures.

 Mr. Deshpande added that “Warships and Submarine construction is very complex and has stringent quality standards.
 VR helps us in innovating, anticipating errors and risks at an early stage of conception.
 It helps our customers to visualize the ship in an immersive environment and allow them to suggest any modification in design before releasing for production”.